 - 10.4.4 If the PVPAA does not concur with the opinion of the FRC, the PVPAA shall state the substantive reasons for the disagreement and shall communicate the reasons in writing to the FRC before transmitting the case to the Board of Trustees. - 10.4.5 The procedures to be followed in the FRC review hearing will be established by the FRC and shall provide due process to all participants.
-The faculty member is entitled to be accompanied and/or represented by a person of the faculty member's choice from the University community. - 10.4.6 If the faculty member is suspended before or during the FRC review hearing, the suspension shall be with pay until such time as the FRC issues its report, or should have issued its report, to the PVPAA. - 10.4.7 Any faculty member who is recommended for dismissal may exercise the faculty member's statutory right to address the Board of Trustees by making the appropriate request through the Office of the Secretary to the Board of Trustees. - 10.5 The FRC is charged with and authorized to convene and conduct a hearing under the provisions of Section 10.4 within the established time limits without regard to any limitation to the contrary in the bylaws of the FRC.
+The faculty member is entitled to be accompanied and/or represented by a person of the faculty member's choice from the University community. - 10.4.6 If the faculty member is suspended before or during the FRC review hearing, the suspension shall be with pay until such time as the FRC issues its report, or should have issued its report, to the PVPAA. - 10.4.7 Any faculty member who is recommended for dismissal may exercise the faculty member's statutory right to address the Board of Trustees by making the appropriate request through the Office of the Secretary to the Board of Trustees. - The FRC is charged with and authorized to convene and conduct a hearing under the provisions of Section 10.4 within the established time limits without regard to any limitation to the contrary in the bylaws of the FRC.
 Should such a hearing have to be conducted after the conclusion of the winter semester, the committee membership shall consist of the members appointed for the immediately preceding academic year.

+ARTICLE XI

-ARTICLE XI DURATION OF AGREEMENT
+DURATION OF AGREEMENT

-This Agreement shall be in effect upon ratification by the Board and the Association and shall extend to June 30, 2026.
-It shall continue in effect on a year-to-year basis after June 30, 2026, unless either party gives notice of intent to terminate the Agreement on that date or notice of intent to negotiate modifications of this Agreement pursuant to Article I, Section 1.5.3.
-In the event that the Board and the Association undertake such negotiations to modify this Agreement, it shall expire on June 30, 2026 unless it is extended for a specified period by mutual written agreement of the Board and the Association.
+This Agreement shall be in effect upon ratification by the Board and the Association and shall extend to June 30, 2021.
+It shall continue in effect on a year-to-year basis after June 30, 2020, unless either party gives notice of intent to terminate the Agreement on that date or notice of intent to negotiate modifications of this Agreement pursuant to Article I, Section 1.5.3.
+In the event that the Board and the Association undertake such negotiations to modify this Agreement, it shall expire on June 30, 2021 unless it is extended for a specified period by mutual written agreement of the Board and the Association.

-IN WITNESS WHEREOF THE PARTIES HAVE SET THEIR HANDS:

-Date Signed: Signed by all parties on November 12, 2021

-AMERICAN ASSOCIATION OF UNIVERSITY PROFESSORS-NORTHERN MICHIGAN UNIVERSITY CHAPTER

-Dwight Brady President

-Lesley Putman Williams Chief Negotiator

-Ratified by the Association on November 8, 2021

-ON BEHALF OF THE NORTHERN MICHIGAN UNIVERSITY BOARD OF TRUSTEES

-Dale Kapla

-Interim Provost & Vice President for Academic Affairs

-R. Gavin Leach Chief Financial Officer

-Approved by the Board of Trustees on November 12, 2021
+IN WITNESS WHEREOF THE PARTIES HAVE SET THEIR HANDS: Date Signed: AMERICAN ASSOCIATION OF UNIVERSITY PROFESSORS-NORTHERN MICHIGAN UNIVERSITY CHAPTER ON BEHALF OF THE NORTHERN MICHIGAN UNIVERSITY BOARD OF TRUSTEES Dwight Brady President Kerri Schuiling Provost & Vice President for Academic Affairs Lesley Putman Williams Chief Negotiator R. Gavin Leach Chief Financial Officer Ratified by the Association on June 30, 2020 Approved by the Board of Trustees on July 30, 2020